rajansagarwal/gardening/content/notes/home/about.md

 ## 🍉 Luvs...

 🥳 I'm in love with learning, building, and creating!
-So I pretty much *can* get interested at mostly anything, but here are some of the things that really pique my interest:
+So I pretty much *can* get interested at anything, but here are some of the things that really pique my interest:

 - I like learning about health in general!
 I've been a health nut (I don't drink carbonated drinks lol) for a huge part of my life and have been working out consistently since the start of 2021 after *yeeeeaaaarsss* of having month-long exercise stints.
 - Mental health!
 I started my advocacy journey back in 2018, and it has been a huge part of who I am.